Fascinating Aquariums For Kids To See and Explore : Save Our Oceans

 This post is updated whenever we visit a new aquarium.

 There is no denying how much humans depend on the ocean.
 For one, the tiny, overlooked Phytoplankton helps us in a very essential way.
 They don’t only remove (consume) excess carbon dioxide, they release half of the earth’s oxygen in the atmosphere.
 Now, imagine what happens if they all die.
 Of course, it follows that everything else will die.
-The ozone layer, or layers of oxygen [three oxygen atoms (O3)] will be depleted, causing high levels of ultraviolet light and heat from the burning sun to reach Earth and eventually destroy it.

 That’s why we believe that teaching kids to be green is an important step to help better our practices to lower carbon footprint and to help save our oceans.